yonkahlon/Zenject/README.md

     Container.BindInstance(_foo).WithId("Foo1");
     ```

 * Context - This is completely optional and in most cases should be left unset.
 This will determine which Context to apply the binding to.
 If left unset, it will use whatever context the GameObject is in.
-In most cases this will be SceneContext, but if it's inside a GameObjectContext it will be bound into that container instead.
+In most cases this will be SceneContext, but if it's inside a GameObjectContext it will be bound into the GameObjectContext container instead.
 One important use case for this field is to allow dragging the SceneContext into this field, for cases where the component is inside a GameObjectContext.
 This allows you to treat this MonoBehaviour as a <a href="https://en.wikipedia.org/wiki/Facade_pattern">Facade</a> for the entire sub-container given by the GameObjectContext.

 ## <a id="di-guidelines--recommendations"></a>General Guidelines / Recommendations / Gotchas / Tips and Tricks

 * **Do not use GameObject.Instantiate if you want your objects to have their dependencies injected**
     * If you want to instantiate a prefab at runtime and have any MonoBehaviour's automatically injected, we recommend using a <a href="#creating-objects-dynamically">factory</a>.
-You can also instantiate a prefab by directly using the DiContainer by calling any of the `InstantiatePrefab` methods.
+You can also instantiate a prefab by directly using the DiContainer by calling any of the <a href="#dicontainer-methods-instantiate">InstantiatePrefab</a> methods.
 Using these ways as opposed to GameObject.Instantiate will ensure any fields that are marked with the [Inject] attribute are filled in properly, and all [Inject] methods within the prefab are called.

 * **Best practice with DI is to *only* reference the container in the composition root "layer"**
     * Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
 For example, see ShipStateFactory in the sample project.
 See <a href="#creating-objects-dynamically">here</a> for more details on this.